1args/Monitorium/README.md

 Added nuget packages:
 - Microsoft.Extensions.DependencyInjection

 Work on the project is extended.
+When the project is finished, you will be able to watch the result in the form of a video.